eugenia1984/english/glossary.md

 - **to tackle tasks** refers to trying to finish tasks as best as possible.
 For example, programmers usually have to tackle coding tasks.

 - **training session** is a period of time dedicated to learning new skills or information.
 It's like a class.
 For instance, attending a training session on communication means going to a class to learn about communication.

+-- **Two blocks away** means that you need to walk past two street corners to get to a place.
+It's a short walk in a city.

 ---